 ITT: Intention-to-treat; AT: As-treated; PI: personal interview arms (PAPI, CAPI); SI: self-interview arms (CASI, ACASI); IQR: inter-quartile range.
 MRP: most recent partner.
 Z test statistics compare PI to SI arms.
 In each pair the upper value is a χ12 comparison of the proportion of affirmative responses amongst valid responses for binary outcomes and a non-parametric Kruskall-Wallis test with k-1 degrees of freedom for continuous and ordinal variables.
-The lower value is a comparison of item non-response rates using a χ12 test. * These questions had not been asked in recent annual surveillance questionnaires.
+The lower value is a comparison of item non-response rates using a χ12 test. φ is the effect size associated with the relationship between interview arm and the outcome of interest. * These questions had not been asked in recent annual surveillance questionnaires.

 Table 3: Item response rates for sexual behaviour questions not previously used in the surveillance